Experiential Learning: Internships, Cooperative Education Programs, and Research Experiences for Undergraduates

-- Complete the "Internship Program Request/Approval" form (DOC, 17KB).
+- Complete the "Internship Program Request/Approval" form (PDF, 140KB).
 Obtain the approval of the department chair/director, and dean/vice president.
 Submit the form to the Office of the Senior Vice President and Provost.
-Once your program is approved and received by the Office of the Senior Vice President and Provost, it will be tracked on a "pre-approved program listing" and you will not be required to submit annually unless there are substantial changes to the program.
+Once your program is approved by the college and received by the Office of the Senior Vice President and Provost, it will be tracked on a "pre-approved program listing" and you will not be required to submit annually unless there are substantial changes to the program.

 - For each intern participant, complete a "Participation Agreement" form (DOC, 42KB) and forward it to the department chair/director for approval.
 Have it signed by the participant.
-Each completed form should be retained by the department, with copies provided to the Office of Risk Management, (and depending on your college) to the dean or Career Services Office, and to the participant.
+Each completed form should be retained by the department, with copies provided to the dean or Career Services Office (depending on your college), and to the participant.

 Appointing an Intern

 - When you are ready to make an offer, complete the "Participation Agreement" form (DOC, 42KB) (see step 3 above)

 - For non-U.S. Citizens, complete the DS2019 and DS7002 forms through the International Students and Scholars Office (using the iStart electronic process)